fish-shell/fish-shell/doc_src/tutorial.rst

     > chsh -s /usr/local/bin/fish

+This assumes you installed fish to /usr/local/bin, which is the default location when you've compiled it yourself.
+If you installed it with a package manager, the usual location is /usr/bin/fish, but package managers typically already add it to /etc/shells.
+Just substitute the correct location.

 (To change it back to another shell, just substitute ``/usr/local/bin/fish`` with ``/bin/bash``, ``/bin/tcsh`` or ``/bin/zsh`` as appropriate in the steps above.)